GRC-SummerSchool/learn-python/Day4/SimplePlotting.md

 3) Call the plot_tavg function with the YearMonth as first input and TAVG as second.

 The plot shown above is for division 10.

+Modify your program to plot precipitation (PCP) instead of average temperature (TAVG).
+Make your plot function more general by adding the title as an additional argument.

 ## Multiple sub-plots